 A "certificate" and a "certification" may sound like the same thing, but they are vastly different.
 Plus, some companies offer certificates, but not certification.

 A certificate merely states you have completed a certain course or group of courses.
 In contrast, certification means that you have passed one or more examinations developed by a professional organization in your field.

 Some organizations offer compensation programs that individuals may undertake either instead of certification or while they are pursuing certification.
 The International Foundation of Employee Benefit Plans (IFEBP), in addition to its certification programs, offers a certificate series in topics such as compensation and benefits, and compensation management.

-If you need help in learning more about CCP certification or have questions surrounding how to make it work in your company, you can post your legal need on UpCounsel's marketplace.
+If you need help in learning more about CCP certification, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.